213736015/s2/README.md

 =======
 [![Build Status][travis-ci-image]][travis-ci-status]

-Select2 is a b jQuery-based replacement for select boxes.
+Select2 is a b jQuery-based s replacement for select boxes.
 It supports searching, remote data sets, and pagination of results.

 To get started, checkout examples and documentation at